Croquembouche/CARScenes/README.md

 To point at a different LoRA checkpoint or dataset, adjust `RUN_DIR`, `ADAPTER_DIR`, or `IMAGE_DIR` at the top of the script before running.

+Annotations & schema: CC BY 4.0 © 2025 [the CAR Lab @ UD].

+Code: MIT © 2025 [the CAR Lab @ UD].

+Images:

+Cityscapes © Cityscapes authors, no redistribution; see license. cityscapes-dataset.com

+KITTI © KITTI authors, CC BY-NC-SA 3.0. cvlibs.net

+Argoverse © Argo AI, CC BY-NC-SA 4.0 (+ privacy).
+argoverse.github.io

+nuScenes © Motional, non-commercial; commercial license available. nuscenes.org

+Note: This is practical guidance, not legal advice.
+When in doubt (esp. for nuScenes redistribution), email the dataset owners and keep their response on file.